-And the 19-year-old Aeronautical Science major is already well on her way to the flight deck of Boeing’s hi-tech 787, a journey that got a jumpstart when Scott earned a spot in the elite Boeing Scholars program.
+And the Aeronautical Science major is already well on her way to her dream of earning a spot on the flight deck of Boeing’s hi-tech 787, a journey that got a jumpstart when Scott was selected for the elite Boeing Scholars program.

 “I was so surprised that I got it,” said Scott (’23).
 “It was the tipping factor that allowed me to come to Embry-Riddle, which is where I wanted to be.”

 Why choose Embry-Riddle for an aeronautical science degree?